July 9, 2024 | 7 minute read

 Shipping carrier and mail class: We use this information to determine how long it will likely take for the package to arrive after you ship it based on the information we have from carriers.
 We want you and your buyers to be confident your orders will arrive on time.
 So we keep an eye on carrier activity and adjust buyers’ estimated delivery dates based on the latest transit times.

-Since every seller’s schedule looks a little different, you have the option to set an Order Processing Schedule based on whether or not you’re preparing or shipping packages on the weekend.
-Adding Saturday and/or Sunday to your Order Processing Schedule doesn’t necessarily mean that you’re shipping orders over the weekend.
-Rather, it includes weekend days in your processing times, which impacts your ship-by dates.
-This added flexibility helps ensure buyers get a more accurate estimate of when their package will arrive.
-Keep in mind, adding Sunday to your schedule means you prepare or package orders that day—but you don’t have to ship them.
-If a ship-by date falls on a Sunday, we’ll always bump it to the next business day.
+Since every seller’s schedule looks a little different, you have the option to set an order processing schedule based on whether you’re packaging and preparing orders on the weekend.
+Adding Saturday and/or Sunday to your order processing schedule doesn’t mean that you’re shipping orders on those days.
+Rather, it includes those days in your order processing times, which impacts your ship-by dates shown to buyers.
+For sellers in the US and Canada, you can also set your processing schedule to include holidays.
+This added flexibility for weekend and holiday order processing helps ensure buyers get a more accurate estimate of when their packages will arrive.
+Keep in mind, if a ship-by date falls on a day when post offices are closed—such as Sundays or postal holidays—we’ll move it to the next business day for you.

 Zip/postal code: Adding your zip code makes our estimates even more accurate because we’ll know where you’re shipping from.
 For example, that a shipment will arrive faster for buyers within your state versus shipping across the country.
 Your zip code won’t be shown to shoppers.